Skip to product information

 Why We Love It...

-Charles Gardet’s son, Georges Gardet, moved the house to the charming village of Chigny-les-Roses in the 1930s, and it has thrived in this lesser-known village ever since (alongside the Lasalle Family and Armand de Brignac – of Ace of Spades fame – to name a few).
+Charles Gardet’s son, Georges Gardet, moved the house to the charming village of Chigny-les-Roses in the 1930s, and it has thrived in this lesser-known town ever since (alongside the Lasalle Family and Armand de Brignac – of Ace of Spades fame – to name a few).
 In 2007, the year after these grapes were harvested, the estate was sold to the Prieux family, with Christophe Prieux running both this and the neighboring domaine of Maison Ployez-Jacquemart.
-The Prieux family’s roots to Champagne can be traced to the 1600s, and with Gardet’s rise in quality over the last decade plus of his ownership… this just might be the best Champagne house you’ve never heard of.
+The Prieux family’s roots to Champagne can be traced to the 1600s, and with Gardet’s rise in quality over the short few years of his ownership… this just might be the best Champagne house you’ve never heard of.

-A visit to the estate should be on the bucket list of any bubbly fan, and my journey through the labyrinthian caves over 3 stories underground will always be a favorite Champagne memory.
-This is the quintessential ancient house that is thriving under new ownership and a full-scale facility modernization… perhaps most obviously with the quality of this flagship cuvée.
-The balance here is utterly superb, fermenting in stainless for 8 months with no malolactic fermentation before bottling for a trip down into those ancient caves – to be forgotten for an incredible 199 months!
-A judicious Extra Brut dosage amplifies the fruit, yielding an overall effect that is ripe, round, and creamy with a delicate mousse and highly vinous quality.
-Coming up on nearly two decades since harvest – this gloriously golden wine exhibits plenty of aged nuance and complexity – the nuttiness, the fino sherry perfume – all held together in a bright and fresh vein of crystalline acidity.
+Over the past few years, we’ve been blown away by the steady improvement of quality amongst the Gardet portfolio.
+This ancient house has thrived under new ownership and a full-scale facility modernization…perhaps most obviously with this flagship cuvée.
+The balance here is utterly superb, fermenting in stainless for 8 months with no malo and Brut dosage.
+The overall effect is ripe, round, and creamy with a delicate mousse and highly vinous quality.
+Coming up on nearly two decades since harvest – this gloriously golden wine exhibits plenty of aged nuance and complexity, all held together in a bright and fresh vein of crystalline acidity.
 Taste apples and pears of all sorts, with a nutty, sweet sensation of nougat, some grassy, buttery cream notes, and a warm and spicy finish of clove, cardamon, and nutmeg.
 The staying power and intensity is impressive, with a tenacity that is sure to hold for another several years yet!
-I’ll say it again, this is something you’ll want in great supply – and rare, vintage, extensively aged Champagnes such as this don’t come around every day!
+I’ll say it again, this is something you’ll want in great supply – and rare, vintage, extensively aged Champagnes such as this simply don’t come around every day, and certainly not for 53% off!

 Scores